zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-with-zenml-cli.md

 # The name of the Kubernetes secret to use for the ingress.
 ingress_tls_secret_name: zenml-tls-certs

 # The ingress controller's IP address.
 The ZenML server will be exposed on a subdomain of this IP.
-In AWS, if you have a hostname instead, use the following command to get the IP address: `dig +short <hostname>`.
+For AWS, if you have a hostname instead, use the following command to get the IP address: `dig +short <hostname>`.
 ingress_controller_ip:

 # Whether to create a SQL database service as part of the recipe.